Phil Mickelson: 2022 – present: LIV Golf

-2023

 At the 2023 Masters Tournament, Mickelson began the final day ten shots off of the lead, and finished in tied second.
 Shooting a 65, Mickelson equaled his lowest score at Augusta almost 27 years earlier.
 In the last seven holes, he scored five birdies and two pars.

-2025

-On September 21, Mickelson made remarks in response to congresswoman Ilhan Omar's commentary about Charlie Kirk.
-Mickelson posted on X: "Ilhan spews hate every time she opens her mouth, she came here fraudulently and will hopefully be sent back to Somalia soon."
+At the 2023 PGA Championship at Oak Hill, Mickelson narrowly avoided a penalty at the 6th hole for making an improper drop.
+He and playing partner, Rickie Fowler were seemingly unaware of a rule change made earlier in 2023.
+Mickelson was ultimately saved a stroke and said he was "appreciative" of a rules official who had corrected him.
+Mickelson missed the first two LIV events of the season in 2026.
+He also withdrew from the PGA Championship.

 Playing style

 As a competitor, Mickelson's playing style is described by many as "aggressive" and highly social.
 His strategy toward difficult shots (bad lies, obstructions) would tend to be considered risky.

 Mickelson has also been characterized by his powerful and sometimes inaccurate driver, but his excellent short game draws the most positive reviews, most of all his daring "Phil flop" shot in which a big swing with a high-lofted wedge against a tight lie flies a ball high into the air for a short distance.

 In his prime, Mickelson was usually in the top 10 in scoring, and he led the PGA Tour in birdie average as recently as 2013.